camunda-consulting/camunda-7-code-examples/snippets/offline-schedule/README.md

-# Offline Schedule for Job Retry
+# Offline Schedule for Jobs

-This project shows 3 example implementations of how Job Scheduling can be done according to breaks where no job should be executed.
+This project shows 4 example implementations of how Job Scheduling can be done according to breaks where no job should be executed.

 ## Configuration